 What Is SQL?

-SQL (Structured Query Language) is a computer-based structured, formatted database language designed for managing data in relational database managing systems (RDBMS).
-SQL is a standardized computer language which was initially developed by IBM for querying, altering and defining relational databases, using declarative statements.
+SQL (Structured Query Language) is a computer-based structured, formatted database language designed for managing data in Relational Database Management Systems (RDBMS).
+SQL is a standardized computer language that was initially developed by IBM for querying, altering, and defining relational databases using declarative statements.